muzfr/client/README.md

 I'm not responsible for any misuse, bans, or terminations.

 🌟Credits:
-Developed by @mightyspie on discord.
+Developed by @imneverenough on discord.

-Fully coded from scratch